-- The attendees were supportive of the Program and the construction of additional schools in their area and noted that there are many other zones with high need of new schools within their area. - The attendees also stressed on the importance of assigning a suitable contractor to avoid any technical issues and future adverse implications on the school building itself and affected parties. - The attendees inquired about the configuration of classrooms and the Consultant alongside KfW explained that the configuration was decided based on agreements with MoE and is subject to change at any point if needed to cover the actual needs in the area. - The attendees highlighted the importance of properly managing potential impacts of noise and dust, especially during the construction works and recommended that all excavation and construction take place during schools' holidays. - The attendees noted that there are no agricultural areas in the vicinity of the school, therefore loss of agricultural land is not important. - Given the location of the proposed site, the attendees had no objection from an environmental or social perspective to construct a school on such boundaries.
+- The attendees were supportive of the Program and the construction of additional schools in their area and noted that there is a need of more new schools within their area. - The attendees inquired about class configuration and requested that the school becomes secondary; the Consultant explained that the classrooms were agreed with the Directorate of Education and based on a detailed study of the actual needs in the area.
+However, these configurations are subject to modification at any point if needed to cover the changing needs of the area. - The attendees highlighted that the positive outcomes of the project outweigh any environmental and social impacts. - The attendees noted that the plot is no longer agricultural land and within highly urban context, therefore building a school won't create an issue. - Waste management and generation won't be an issue according to the attendees as this is covered by the municipality. - The attendees agreed that the project will impact small business and the area will flourish economically. - Given the location of the proposed site, the attendees had no objection from an environmental or social perspective to construct a school on such boundaries.